JFryy/systemd-lsp/README.md

 ## About
-This project was created as a learning exercise to explore Language Server Protocol implementation in Rust.
-While functional and comprehensive, it serves as both a (hopefully) useful tool for systemd configuration and a reference implementation for LSP development.
+This project is designed to simplify the editing of Unit files by providing validation, autocompletion, and formatting—features commonly available for modern languages and file formats.
+Inspired by [systemd-language-server](https://github.com/psacawa/systemd-language-server), it offers enhanced functionality and improved performance, leveraging Rust's memory safety and efficiency.

 ## Contributing
 Contributions always welcome.